-It used to be the case that when a firm would need software they would call the software provider, get them to deliver a bunch of CDs and license keys, load the product on their systems and then start using it, usually paying up front.
-But with the advent of the cloud and evolving business models, that’s all changed, and it’s confusing.
+Not that long ago, if an organization needed software they would call the software provider, get them to deliver a bunch of CDs and license keys, load the product on their systems and then start using it.
+But with the advent of the cloud and continually evolving business models, much has changed.
+And let’s be honest, it’s sometimes confusing.
+Nowhere is this confusion more apparent than in the realm of the difference between managed services and Software-as-a-Service (SaaS).

 If your business has ever used any product through the cloud, then it has used SaaS.
-Take GoogleMail, for instance.
-The search giant’s email service is, technically, SaaS because it’s software that’s distributed through the cloud: you can access your Gmail account on any internet-connected device at any location (sorry Gameboy fans).
+Take Gmail, for instance.
+The search giant’s email service is, technically, SaaS because it’s software that’s distributed through the cloud: you can access your Gmail account on any internet-connected device at any location.

 In general, SaaS refers to services delivered through the cloud that your company pays for.
 Office 365 from Microsoft, for instance, is SaaS, because the company provides it through the cloud and charges firms a subscription fee for the privilege of using it, depending on the number of users.